๐Ÿง AP Psychology

 Why This Matters

-Social psychology experiments are the backbone of Unit 4, and they appear constantly on the AP Psychology exam—in multiple-choice questions testing your recall of specific findings and in FRQs asking you to apply experimental conclusions to new scenarios.
-You're being tested on your understanding of how situational factors, authority, group dynamics, and cognitive processes shape human behavior, often in surprising ways.
-These experiments don't just describe what people do; they reveal the psychological mechanisms behind obedience, conformity, aggression, and helping behavior.
+Social psychology experiments are the backbone of Unit 4, and they appear constantly on the AP Psychology exam.
+You'll see them in multiple-choice questions testing your recall of specific findings and in FRQs asking you to apply experimental conclusions to new scenarios.
+These experiments test your understanding of how situational factors, authority, group dynamics, and cognitive processes shape human behavior, often in surprising ways.
+They don't just describe what people do; they reveal the psychological mechanisms behind obedience, conformity, aggression, and helping behavior.

 Obedience and Authority